 To me, this is actually the greatest advantages of operating in an agile way.

 Some teams are happy to stay the same

-Not everyone sees capability growth as the greatest advantage of their way of working though.
+Not everyone sees growth as the greatest advantage of their way of working though.

-Some of the teams I encounter only talk about process change, not capability growth.
-They talk about removing impediments and changing work practices, but not learning, honing and sharing their skills and talents.
+Some teams are great at removing impediments and changing work practices, but do not have time for honing and sharing their skills and talents.

 I guess this would be OK if the team were skilled enough to do their work and the world they operated in was not changing.